inc2734/mw-wp-form/readme.txt

 == Changelog ==

 = 2.1.3 =
+* Bug fix : Fixed a bug that number of newline characters are different by the environment.

 = 2.1.2 =
 * Added   : Added form key in list of MW WP Form page.
 * Bug fix : Fixed a bug that "add form tag button" is displayed in complete message area.